What is the ESA Academy?

 Contact: cubesats @ esa.int

 ESEO, the European Student Earth Orbiter, is a microsatellite developed, integrated, and tested by European university students under the guidance of ESA and the space industry.
-33x33x63 cm in size, and weighing about 45 kg, ESEO will measure radiation levels in low Earth orbit (sun-synchronous) and test technologies for future education satellite missions.
-Launch is planned for the end of 2017 – beginning of 2018, for a nominal mission duration of six months.
+33x33x63 cm in size and weighing about 45 kg, ESEO measures radiation levels in low Earth orbit (sun-synchronous) and tests technologies for future education satellite missions.
+ESEO was launched on 3 December 2018 and has a planned nominal mission duration of six months.

 Contact: eseo @ esa.int